jpverkamp/blog/content/programming/2018/2018-09-26-simple-localstorage-notepad.md

 - HTML
 - JavaScript
 ---
 I have a large number of keyword bookmarks in whichever browser I happen to be using at the time that I've been building up over the years[^todo].
 One of the ones I particular enjoy is `text`: `data:text/html, <html contenteditable>`.
 What that does is open a new tab where I can take notes, completely locally.
 It's really handy... but there's one big problem: I often accidentally close the tab and lose whatever I had been typing.
-So I decided to take a few minutes to write up a simple extension of the idea that would save the data to {{< wikipedia LocalStorage >}}.
+So I decided to take a few minutes to write up a simple extension of the idea that would save the data to [[wiki:LocalStorage]]().

 <!--more-->